AustinCodingAcademy/311_wk4_day2_node_mysql/README.md

 But it will be using the DELETE protocol so again we will need to use Postman to achieve this.

-Write a SQL statement to DELETE FROM users WHERE first_name = req param first_name
+Write a SQL statement to DELETE FROM users WHERE first_name = req params first_name

 ### Create a full Query